sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(result).toBe(true)
 -->

-Someone may argue that it doesn’t read like English — “not is empty” — but there’s no way someone might miss the negation.
+Someone may argue that it doesn’t read like English — “not is empty” — but there’s now way to miss the negation.
+This style is also less common than the one with `!`, but I think the readability benefits are worth adopting.

-In some other languages, negation is much more visible.
-For example, Python:
+In some languages, negation is much more visible.
+For example, in Python:

 ```python
 if not is_empty(object):
 ```

-However, JavaScript inherited terse syntax from C that’s fast to type but might be hard to read later.
+Unfortunately, JavaScript inherited terse syntax from C that’s fast to type but might be hard to read later.

 Here’s another example: